rethread-studio/rethread/browser-fingerprint/privacy.md

 - the presence of AdBlock: Test to find out if the AdBlock extension is installed
 - the list of fonts: Flash attribute that gives the entire list of fonts installed on the operating system (flash.text.Font.enumerateFonts(true))

-The complete source code to collect this data is open source and available [here]().
+The complete source code to collect this data is open source and available [here](https://github.com/castor-software/rethread/tree/master/code/fingerprinting/server/backend).

 In addition to these data, we collect set a cookie a session cookie on your device.
 This how you can be virtually present in the exhibition and participate in its real-time co-creation.
 This cookie allows us to retrieve your fingerprint and delete it if you want us to do so when you leave the exhibition.

 ### Cookies

-We set a cookie that persists for XXX for the purpose of letting participate in the exhibition with your own fingerprint.
+We set a 2-hour cookie for to let you participate in the exhibition with your own fingerprint.
 If you want to disable/enable browser cookies, you can visit [this page](https://www.avast.com/c-enable-disable-cookies) to find the specific way for your browser.
 You should be aware that entirely disabling cookies may prevent you from enjoying the artworks presented in the virtual [browser fingerprint exhibition](https://rethread.art/browser-fingerprint/).

 ## Security